bartosz25/structured-streaming-for-batch-workshop/part02/exercise3.md

 7. Wait for the joins for 1, 2, 3, or 4 happening.
 You should see the rows joined with the updated JSONs.

-*The refresh issue is present only for the raw data sources.
+*The refresh issue is present only for the raw data sources due to the scanned list cache.
 Modern table file formats like Delta Lake don't have it.*

 # Well done!
 ⏭️ [start the next exercise](exercise4.md)